jgeller112/clustering_project/README.md

 We cannot use the proximity of two observations along the horizontal axis as a criteria of their similarity.

-The height of the cut to the dendrogram controls the number of clusters obtained.
-It plays the same role as the k in k-means clustering.
-In order to identify sub-groups (i.e. clusters), we can cut the dendrogram with cutree \#\#\# How many?

 Although hierarchical clustering provides a fully connected dendrogram representing the cluster relationships, you may still need to choose the preferred number of clusters to extract.
-Fortunately we can execute approaches similar to those discussed for k-means clustering (Section 20.6).
+Fortunately we can execute approaches similar to k-means clustering.
 The following compares results provided by the elbow, silhouette, and gap statistic methods.
 There is no definitively clear optimal number of clusters in this case; although, the silhouette method and Elbow method suggest 2-5 clusters.

+Humans cant live with this ambiguity.
+Let’s use k-means clustering to determine the number of clusters we should use.

 ``` r
 # Plot cluster results